Fifteen15Studios/ExpandableCheckbox/README.md

 1. ChildTextColor does not show properly in XML preview
 2. ExpanderColor does not show properly on children in XML preview

+## Add it to your project
+1. Use the "Clone or Download" button above to download a zip of the source files
+2. Extract the "expandablecheckbox" folder into your project folder
+3. Add the following line to your **settings.gradle** file: `include ':app', ':expandablecheckbox'` where "app" is the name of your app module
+    1. If you already have other modules, just add `, ':expandablecheckbox'` to the existing list
+    2. If you don't currently have a **settings.gradle** file, add it to the base directory of your project (where your project-wide build.gradle is)

+The source code files that you downloaded in step 1 above include a fully working test app, so look at how those files are structured if you aren't sure how to do it.

+I have been trying to create a working package file (so that you can just use an `implementation` command in your build.gradle) but I don't know if that's possible since this project includes not only kotlin code, but also drawables, layouts, and other XML files that are required.
+DO NOT use the existing package files as they will not work.
+I'm trying to get GitHub to delete them.

 ## How it works
 Checkboxes can be used from Java/Kotlin code, from XML code, or a combination of both.